 Day 10: Drive back to Kathmandu

-- Government certified trekking guide for the trek
+- Government certified local trekking guide for the trek

 - 2 nights hotel accommodations in Pokhara city inclusive breakfast.

 - Long range transport by luxurious tourist bus.
 (Kathmandu to Pokhara & Pokhara to Kathmandu)

 - Twin sharing local lodge accommodation during the trek

 - All the essential trekking permits and paper works.

 - Helicopter rescue service in case of emergency evacuation.
 (In this case you should have your own travel insurance)